Learn about affordable 'biosimilar' treatment options

 GEHA | March 5, 2019

-If you are using an injectable biological prescription drug, a new kind of biological product called a "biosimilar" might be an option for you.
+If you are using an injectable biological prescription drug, a biological product called a "biosimilar" might be an option for you.

 Biosimilars are not the same as generic drugs, but like generics, biosimilars may offer more affordable treatment options to patients.
 A biosimilar, approved by the U.S. Food and Drug Administration (FDA), are as safe and effective as the biological product they replace.